clay/amphora-sitemaps/README.md

 })
 ```

-At startup time the module will create the db schema and table needed to work properly, this will be made using the amphora database adapter.
+At startup time the module will create and expose endpoints that you can hit in your browser to get the all the published pages in an XML response for that site. `eg. yoursite.com/sitemap`